MorrisCastro04/holbertonschool-higher_level_programming/python-if_else_loops_functions/README.md

 task 6: prints all possible different combinations of two digits

+task 7: check if the character is lowercase

 task 8: change all the lowercase letter to uppercase letter